-Data regarding structural aspects are self-reports from health care facilities.
-We developed a four-item questionnaire with internal review and a single cognitive interview with follow-up review by an individual who could be called on to complete such a survey at Mount Sinai.
-Our questions are specific and factual, self-report is the current standard for assessing facility characteristics, frequently through the use of the American Hospital Association Survey noted previously.
+Data regarding structural aspects are self-reports from healthcare facilities.
+We developed a fouritem questionnaire with internal review and a single cognitive interview with follow-up review by an individual who could be called upon to complete such a survey at Mount Sinai.
+Our questions are specific and factual, self-report is the current standard for assessing facility characteristics, frequently through the use of information from the annual AHA Survey (AHA, 2019).
 The lack of anonymity for the person completing the survey and the potential verifiability of the questions enhance validity.

 We have cited abundant literature that the structural aspects that are the targets of these measures matter.
-In data from New York State Medicaid for women who met our criteria for high-risk deliveries, we found that these measures vary with a gradient of accessibility of medical services as associated with geographic proximity or metropolitan areas.
-See Table 6 in the Supporting Documents for results.
+In data from New York State Medicaid among women who met our criteria for high-risk deliveries, we found that these measures vary with a gradient of accessibility of medical services as associated with geographic proximity or metropolitan areas; results are presented in Table 6 (see Supporting Documents).

 We interpret the findings to suggest that these services become less available with increasing rurality, as we had predicted.
-We designed the measures to identify reduced availability for any reason, including geographic isolation and the observed gradient strongly supports the validity of these as population measures of availability.
+We designed the measures to identify reduced availability for any reason, including geographic isolation, and the observed gradient strongly supports the validity of these as population measures of availability.
 These measures move in similar directions but not in lock step, confirming that they are measuring related but not identical constructs, as we would hope.
-The overall availability of these structural components of high-risk obstetrical services is low compared to the identified need.
-Please see sections 3.C, 5.A, and 6.A, above, for additional evidence of validity.
+The overall availability of these structural components of HROB services is low compared to the identified need.
+Please see sections 3.C, 5.A, and 6.A in this report for additional evidence of validity.